 The Antigua & Barbuda Department of Marine Services and Merchant Shipping (ADOMS) is the Authority with full responsibility for the Registration, Licensing and Regulation of all small pleasure craft and small commercial vessels.

-Small commercial vessels are regulated by the IMO Small Commercial Vessel Code (SCV Code) which applies to vessels operating commercially within in the Caribbean trading area, which are between 5 and 24 metres in length.
+Small commercial vessels are regulated by the IMO Code of Safety For Small Commercial Vessels (SCV Code) which applies to vessels operating commercially within in the Caribbean trading area, which are between 5 and 24 metres in length.

-Small pleasure craft are regulated by the Antigua and Barbuda Small Craft (Control) Code (SCC) which applies to all craft operating for pleasure, within Antigua and Barbuda waters, which are less than 24 metres in length.
+Small pleasure craft are regulated by the Antigua and Barbuda Code of Safety for Small Pleasure Craft (SCC Code) which applies to all craft operating for pleasure, within Antigua and Barbuda waters, which are less than 24 metres in length.
 This Code also includes commercially used small craft of less than 5 metres in length.

 For more information on the respective provisions, the definition of small craft and the specific application of the respective regulations see our Legislation Section.